AdaCore/spark2014/docs/lrm/source/subprograms.rst

     of an entity and at the point of an aspect specification which applies to that entity shall be the same.

+.. _tu-fe-ghost_entities-15:

+15. The Ghost assertion policies in effect at the declaration of a state abstraction and at the declaration of each constituent of that abstraction shall be the same.

 .. _tu-fe-ghost_entities-16:

-16. The Ghost assertion policies in effect at the declaration of a state abstraction and at the declaration of each constituent of that abstraction shall be the same.
+16. The Ghost assertion policies in effect at the declaration of a primitive subprogram of a ghost tagged type and at the declaration of the ghost tagged type shall be the same.

 .. _tu-fe-ghost_entities-17:

-17. The Ghost assertion policies in effect at the declaration of an overriding ghost primitive subprogram of a tagged type and at the declaration of the (ancestor's or progenitor's) primitive subprogram corresponding to the overridden inherited subprogram shall be the same.
+17. If the Ghost assertion policy in effect at the point of an a reference to a Ghost entity which occurs within an assertion expression is Ignore, then the assertion policy which governs the assertion expression (e.g., Pre for a precondition expression, Assert for the argument of an Assert pragma) shall [also] be Ignore.

 .. _tu-fe-ghost_entities-18:

-18. If the Ghost assertion policy in effect at the point of an a reference to a Ghost entity which occurs within an assertion expression is Ignore, then the assertion policy which governs the assertion expression (e.g., Pre for a precondition expression, Assert for the argument of an Assert pragma) shall [also] be Ignore.

-.. _tu-fe-ghost_entities-19:

-19. A task or protected type shall not be a ghost type.
+18. A task or protected type shall not be a ghost type.
     A synchronized object shall not be a ghost object.
     [Note that any object with a task or protected part is a synchronized object; see section :ref:`tasks-and-synchronization`).]